-The Government of Uganda secured funding in the amount of US$ 75 Million Equivalent IDA – World Bank for the financing of the Regional Communications Infrastructure Program (RCIP) Phase 5 – Uganda Project.
+The Government of Uganda secured funding in the amount of US$ 75 Million Equivalent IDA – World Bank for the financing of the Regional Communications Infrastructure Program (RCIP) – Uganda Project.
 Uganda becomes the 8th African Country to benefit from this initiative which aims to help address the regions connectivity constraints.
 Other countries that have already benefited from the initiative include: Kenya, Burundi, Madagascar, Rwanda, Tanzania, Mozambique, Malawi and Comoros.

 A regional approach will help to mitigate the impact for landlocked countries which must rely on transiting traffic through neighbouring countries; and enhance the viability of infrastructure increasing volume of traffic leading to reducing prices and improving regional affordability of broadband.